sxhxliang/mcp-access-point/README.md

 </p>

+##  Introduction
+This project is based on Pingora, a very high-performance gateway proxy library that can proxy requests at very large scale.
+[Pingora](https://github.com/cloudflare/pingora) have been using to build services that power a significant portion of the traffic on Cloudflare, is battle tested as it has been serving more than 40 million Internet requests per second for more than a few years.

 ## Http to SSE by open
 This mode allows clients like Cursor Desktop to communicate to a remote server over SSE even though it is not supported natively.